BenTaylorPublic/screeps/README.md

     Nuker
     Labs

-Stockers should pickup resources from the ground and containers, when they're bored
+Haulers

-Haulers should be re-Roled into Stockers instead of suiciding
+    Should be re-Roled into Stockers instead of suiciding

 Fix trySpawnHaulCreepIfNeeded body logic (power scav)
     Subtract from carry parts needed, when spawned(like miners work parts)